Diplomatic Model

 So, let us consider the types of these signs.
 The most obvious type is the base text itself: here “Wund:” is part of it.

 So, we are removing Wund, and adding Wunder.
 In simpler terms, we are replacing “Wund:” with “Wunder.”.
-That’s our editing operation.
-The line hints at it, and the new text added by it is written below.
+That’s our editing operation, with two visual components:

 In fact, a replacement is a higher-level operation which could be represented with a delete coupled with an insert.
 Operations in our model are the mean by which scholars formalize their interpretation of the carrier and indirectly modify the chain data structure, which in turn generates text versions.
 The creative process being reconstructed is a sequence of such operations, which belong to the subjective layer of interpretation.
 So, right because of being the middleman between chain data and scholars, operations are modeled at higher level, which better fits a human point of view.
 Thus, we are not limited to just delete and insert, but we include operations like replace, move, swap, and annotate.